 Where can I learn more?

-As a passenger at Hurtigruten you can explore South Georgia on our expedition cruises with MS Fram.
+As a guest at Hurtigruten Expeditions you can explore South Georgia on our expedition cruises with MS Fram.
 You can also read more about the Trust’s work and upcoming projects on their webpage.

 About The South Georgia Heritage Trust

 It is a charity based in Dundee, Scotland, dedicated to conserving the natural and historical heritage of the island of South Georgia.
-The team collaborates with exploration travel companies, like Hurtigruten, giving their passengers tours of Grytviken and telling them about their conservation work.
+The team collaborates with exploration travel companies, like Hurtigruten Expeditions, giving their guests tours of Grytviken and telling them about their conservation work.